JEFworks-Lab/jefworks-lab.github.io/_posts/2024-04-22-hospital-shoppable-services.md

 kp_sub <- dplyr::distinct(kp_sub)
 ```

-Now we more readily look at the most expensive procedures offered at each hospital.
+Now, we can more readily look at the most expensive procedures offered at each hospital.

 ```r
 head(hca_sub[order(as.numeric(hca_sub$Price), decreasing=TRUE),])